benyli/MountainSort-OpatzLab/README.md

+*After cloning, please create the empty folders "input" and "output" in ./_MountainSort_OpatzLab to hold the automatically genearted MountainSort input and output files, see **Preprocessing pipeline** and **Analysis pipeline** below*

 # Automating MountainSort analysis for Opatz lab
 This is an interface for automating MountainSort analysis for the Opatz developmental neurophysiology lab (http://www.opatzlab.com/)